Snowflake-Labs/CMSgov-pricing-transparency/README.md

 ## Concerns and Limitations

   - The current implementation has been tested only with some samples from CIGNA & Priority Health; Further tests need to be conducxted on larger file sizes
+  - Based on the file size, SLAs will vary.
+For example CIGNA 1TB sized file takes a longer time to ingest vs Priority Health data 10GB sized files takes around 30 min.
+  - Based on your needs, further data pipelines would need to be build out and not provided in this demo.
+  - Refreshing of external stagest/views will take some time.
+Hence would be better to have a post processing steps to ingest specific portions of the data based on your needs.

+## Liability
   - All code is shared as-is, It is upto the consumer to productionalize the work and update the code/functionality based on thier situation.
 We will not be supporting or liable.
 Effort will be taken to help the consumer to answer any queries related to the functionality

 ### Snowflake Features

   - *Python Dynamic file access:*
+  - *DAG & Tasks*